RommelTJ/docker_and_kubernetes_notes/practical_guide/s10-dockers-and-containers-summary/01_DockersAndContainersSummary.md

 * Remote Host / Production
   * Isolated, encapsulated, reproducible environments
   * Easy updates: Simply replace a running container with an updated one

+## Deployment Considerations

+* Replace Bind Mounts with Volumes or COPY
+* Multiple containers might need multiple hosts
+  * But they can also run on the same host (depends on the application)
+* Multi-stage builds help with apps that need a build step
+* Control vs Ease-of-use
+  * You can launch a remote server, install Docker, and run your own containers
+    * Full control but you also have to manage everything
+  * You can use a managed service instead
+    * Less control and extra knowledge required, but easier to use and less responsibility